fastenhealth/docs/beta/main.md

 ## Dashboard

-Once you login, you'll be taken to the dashboard.
+Once you log in, you'll be taken to the dashboard.
-From here you can explore the data retrieved from the various healthcare providers.
+From here, you can explore the data retrieved from the various healthcare providers.
-This page will intially be empty, see the next section - `Connecting a new Source` - for more info.
+This page will initially be empty; see the next section - `Connecting a new Source` - for more info.

 ## Connecting a new Source

 Before you can use Fasten, you'll need to connect a healthcare provider.

-If you're using the `main` flavor of Fasten, find a Source where you have an account, and login with your credentials.
+Click the `Add Source` button, scroll down to the `HEALTHCARE COMPANIES` section, and search for a patient portal to connect.
+Once you've selected a portal, follow the prompts and log in with your patient portal credentials.
+Once you've logged in, you'll be redirected back to the dashboard.
+Please note that syncing your medical records can take a while, so please be patient.

 Congrats, you're all set!
 Fasten will now start syncing your medical records.